Skip to content

 URL management

-You can manage external URL addresses and URL wildcards in the Back Office, Admin tab, the URL Management node.
+You can manage external URL addresses and URL wildcards in the back office, Admin tab, the URL Management node.
 Configure URL aliases to have human-readable URL addresses throughout your system.

 When developing a site, users can enter links to external websites in either RichText or URL fields.
 Each such link is then displayed in the URL table.
 You can view and update all external links that exist within the site, without having to modify and re-publish the individual content items.